LAST UPDATED: 1 December 2020

 Chickens are remarkably intelligent and social animals, each with a distinct personality.
-Like all animals, they deserve a life free from cruelty.
-You can help change the lives of these sensitive animals by eating fewer eggs or going egg-free — and choosing not to support an industry that still confines most of its laying hens to battery cages, and sentences millions of unwanted male chicks to a cruel death every year.
+Like any animal, they deserve a life free from cruelty.
+You can help change the lives of these sensitive animals by eating fewer eggs or simply going egg-free — and choosing not to support an industry that still confines most of its laying hens to battery cages, and sentences millions of unwanted male chicks to a cruel death every year.

 Why go egg-free?

-Cage egg sales are in decline as more and more caring shoppers realise that battery hens endure lives of misery.
-With less space per bird than one A4 sized piece of paper, a laying hen is forced to stand on wire 24 hours a day and cannot even stretch her wings.
-Truly free range and organic egg farms afford birds more space and access to the outdoors — which is essential to their wellbeing.
-However hens in all commercial egg systems are sent to slaughter when their egg production wanes at about 18 months of age (of a natural lifespan of about 10 years).
+Cage egg sales are in decline as more and more caring consumers realise that battery hens endure lives of suffering.
+With less space per bird than one A4-sized piece of paper, a laying hen is forced to stand on wire 24 hours a day and cannot even stretch her wings.
+Truly free range and organic egg farms afford birds more space and some access to the outdoors — which is essential to their wellbeing.
+However, hens in all commercial egg systems are sent to slaughter when their egg production wanes at about 18 months of age (their natural lifespan would be about 10 years).

-To replace 'spent' hens, millions of chicks are hatched yearly, of which only half will grow up to lay eggs.
+To replace 'spent' hens, millions of chicks are hatched yearly, of which only half, the females, will grow up to lay eggs.
 The other half — approximately 12 million economically 'worthless' day-old male chicks — are either gassed to death or ground up alive.
 Sadly, these baby animals face being discarded regardless of the 'production system' they were born into — cage, barn or free range.

 Adapting your favourite recipes